dm-uvarov/Phase3-Project-United/README.md

-# current repo contains client and API modules for project 3
+# Current repo contains client and API modules for project 3